lxtGH/netwarp_test/README.md

 This will configure the project, you may then run:

-* for building the project
+* for building the project (note: you should not do "make -j4" like this because it has some dependcies with optical flow library(OF_DIS) )
   ```
   make
   ```